StudebakerSkytop.com

 1953 Starliner with a Skytop, customized in early 1964 by Studebaker Stylist Paul McKeehan.
 Later model components were used liberally, including the Skytop assembly, '64 Hawk gauges and AM/FM radio, overhead Avanti rocker switches, a black prototype Avanti steering wheel with a Hawk horn button, '64 Hawk front and rear seats, a '64 Lark foot-operated emergency brake pedal assembly, electric window lifts from '55-'58 Studebakers, a '64 Lark firewall-mounted master cylinder, 289 engine/Powershift transmission combo, rear traction/stabilizer bar setup, and '57/'58 springs front and rear.
 Two pictures of the completed car are shown below, with the second picture taken in front of southern California's The Art Center School of Design of which Paul was an alumnus.
 Information and the first two pictures are used with permission from Turning Wheels, the Studebaker Drivers Club's monthly publication; the article appeared in the December 2003 issue and was written by, and pictures provided by, Paul McKeehan.

 The last two pictures are of the same car as it appeared in an eBay ad in early 2006.
 The many other pictures in the eBay ad left no doubt that this was Paul McKeehan's car, and it looked pretty solid and complete, and with minimal changes.
-The car did sell, but the current owner is unknown.
-If you own this car, or know who does, please contact us at webmaster@studebakerskytop.com
+The current owner of this car is Ken Dollar of Englewood FL.
+Ken has the car for sale, or would be interested in trading for a '53/'54 Studebaker coupe (C-body).
+If you are interested in talking to Ken about purchasing this car, email us at webmaster@studebakerskytop.com and we will provide Ken's contact info.

 Paul McKeehan Starliner pic1Paul McKeehan Starliner pic2